CAN Policy Newsletter – May Revise Protects Expanded Learning!

 The State Board of Education is recruiting for its Student Member

 The California State Board of Education is actively recruiting to find its Student Board Member for the 2025-26 school year.
 Do you want to represent the voice and perspectives of millions of students across California?
 Your input ensures that student concerns and interests are considered in educational policymaking and decisions made by the State Board of Education.
-If you or someone you know qualifies for the Student Member position and wishes to apply, please click here to access the application and for more details on how to apply now through Sept.
-20.
+If you or someone you know qualifies for the Student Member position and wishes to apply, please click here to access the application and for more details on how to apply.
+This is due this Friday, September 20th at 5pm.

 Post